ironhack-datalabs/data-ber-10-19/module-2_projects/visualizing-real-world-data-project/employee_satisfaction/README.md

 * rating_D&R<br/>
 shape: (182, 17)

-Furthermore, we decided to extract columns from **Employee Satisfaction** to three new data frames.
-The purpose was to make the plotting process easier and extract the reasons why employees contacted the three core departments.
+Furthermore, we decided to extract columns from **Employee Satisfaction** to several data frames.
+First purpose was to make the plotting process easier and extract the reasons why employees contacted the three core departments.
 The columns of the dataframes are listed below:<br/>

 **Contact Reason Accounting** <br/>
 * Reason